South Fork Yuba River still and quiet |

 Birds are nonesuch creatures endowed with infinite variation and expression, capable of accomplishing seemingly impossible aerial feats of navigation, of hunting prowess, and, with their astounding size to power ratio, birds are blessed with superior technical construction acumen, such as a 6 ounce bird being able to build a stronger and more durable nest than a 200 pound man.
 (Saw this on a Nova special!)

-surprise! surprise! living descendants of dinosaurs, who, of course, never went extinct, but figured out a way to transform and take to the skies to survive.
+Birds are – surprise! surprise! – living descendants of dinosaurs, who, of course, never went extinct, but figured out a way to transform and take to the skies to survive.

 This extraordinary evolutionary heritage of taxonomic complexity and species biodiversity, guided by tremendous stamina and cellular memory, unmatched survival strategies, and internal GPS systems that put human technology to shame, has propelled birds to global dominance.